 A fourth battery could be added to the original three batteries to lower the cost of the battery pack, however, we usually do not recommend mixing different brands and ages of batteries together into a single battery pack because the different brands may recharge and discharge at different levels and become unbalanced over time which leads to overcharging and undercharging of the individual batteries which lowers lifespan of the battery pack.
 This would be one way to keep the initial cost down though.
 We sell our MX650 kits without battery packs at these links:

 Razor only sells complete MX650 battery packs made of three batteries with the wiring harness soldered to the batteries, and they do not sell individual batteries.
 If you get the battery manufacturer's name and the model number off the side of one of the batteries then maybe an identical battery could be found online though.

 One of our customers who installed our 48 Volt 1600 Watt kit onto his kids MX650 clocked the bike at 31 MPH on flat ground using the GPS on his iPhone.
-On flat ground, the rider's weight does not affect top speed and only affects the acceleration time that it takes to get to top speed.
+On flat ground, the rider's weight barely affects the top speed and only really affects the acceleration time that it takes to get up to top speed.